 The habit of drinking wine as a beverage, largely unaccompanied by food, has much grown up in Britain and has been fostered by the trade through promotion of “wine and cheese” parties, which I personally find the dullest social events imaginable.
 Wine and cheese by all means, at the conclusion of a good dinner, but not as an end in themselves.

-Before you can think of wine to be consumed just with a tidbit, you have to accept that it can stand as a drink, as a whiskey, or beer, or Coke.
-And as Martin says, wine on its own is not part of traditional social habits.
+Before you can think of wine to be consumed with a tidbit you have to accept it can stand as a drink, like whiskey, beer, or Coke.
+As Martin says, wine on its own is not part of traditional social habits.

-In fact, it’s older, reaching back at least to the Thirties.
-The Wine and Food Society of New York, of which I wrote in connection with my recreation of a 1944 beer and food tasting it held at the Waldorf hotel, held a wine and cheese party in 1936.
-You can read the droll report of the New York Times, “Wine Tasters Test Talents on Cheese”, here.
+We can trace it in formal terms to the Thirties.
+The Wine and Food Society of New York, of which I have written earlier including viz. my recreation of a 1944 beer tasting it held at the Waldorf Astoria, hosted a wine and cheese party in 1936.
+It was enough of a “set piece” to get press attention.